-BP2, BP1, BP0 bits.
-The Block Protect (BP2, BP1, BP0) bits are non-volatile.
+BP3, BP2, BP1, BP0 bits.
+The Block Protect (BP3, BP2, BP1, BP0) bits are non-volatile.
 They define the size of the area to be software protected against Program and Erase instructions.
 These bits are written with the Write Status Register (WRSR) instruction.
-When one or both of the Block Protect (BP2, BP1, BP0) bits is set to 1, the relevant memory area (as defined in Protected Area Sizes Sector Organization table.) becomes protected against Page Program (PP) Sector Erase (SE) and , Block Erase (BE), instructions.
-The Block Protect (BP2, BP1, BP0) bits can be written provided that the Hardware Protected mode has not been set.
-The Chip Erase (CE) instruction is executed if, and only if, all Block Protect (BP2, BP1, BP0) bits are 0.
-(Note: If any Erase or Program command specifies a memory region that contains protected data portion, this command will be ignored.)
+When one or both of the Block Protect (BP3, BP2, BP1, BP0) bits is set to 1, the relevant memory area (as defined in Table 4.) becomes protected against Page Program (PP) Sector Erase (SE) and , Block Erase (BE), instructions.
+The Block Protect (BP3, BP2, BP1, BP0) bits can be written provided that the Hardware Protected mode has not been set.
+The Chip Erase (CE) instruction is executed if, and only if, all Block Protect (BP3, BP2, BP1, BP0) bits are 0.